By Martin Luther King III (Contact)

-To be delivered to: The Georgia State House, The Georgia State Senate, and Governor Nathan Deal
+To: The Georgia State House, The Georgia State Senate, and Governor Brian Kemp

 Extreme lawmakers in the Georgia legislature are pushing a bill designed to intimidate those who would engage in protest activities, such as picketing or sit-ins.